-The RCM Annual Conference 2017 programme can be viewed below.
+The RCM Annual Conference 2018 main and student programme strands can be viewed below.

 MAIN DAY 2